DropBox Vs Box.Net – Two Online Collaboration and File Sharing Giants Compared

 From the above table its quite clear that superiority of one over other depends more upon the kind of user you are, its like basic and general sharing is pretty convenient with Dropbox, whereas very professional kind of requirements can be fulfilled by Box.

-The need of credit card details even for trial version of paid options of Box, is heart breaking, I think the Box team should give it a thought.
+The need of credit card details even for trial version of paid options of Box, is heart breaking, I think the Box team should give it a thought (A free version is available).
 So which one of these meets your needs, which one do you like, feel free to Share your thoughts

 I’m using getdropbox and it’s actually faster and as of this time, they are giving away 2 G of memory for free.
 An extra 1 G if you could let your friends sign up.
 Haha.